syncfusion-content/wpf-docs/wpf/Ribbon/CreatingRibbonModelTab.md

 {% endtabs %}

-## Add Modal Tab to the Simplified layout
+## Add Modal Tab to the simplified layout

 When the simplified layout is enabled, the Model tab can be added, and its items will be displayed in a single line as shown below.
 To know more about the simplified layout, refer [here](https://help.syncfusion.com/wpf/ribbon/simplifiedlayout).